Best credit cards for extended warranty

 If you max out the card’s statement credits (up to $500) and only get value from the intro bonus ($1,200 based on our Amex points value), you should still get $1,150 in value the first year.

 The Amex Gold card’s benefits and perks can really add up.
-There is dining credit of up to $120 ($10 monthly) each year at participating restaurants (enrollment required), and an incidental-fee credit of up to $100 each calendar year on your selected airline.
+There is dining credit of up to $120 ($10 monthly) each year at participating restaurants (enrollment required).
 The best feature of this card is that it earns 4 Amex Membership Rewards points per dollar spent at restaurants and at U.S. supermarkets (up to $25,000 per calendar year in purchases; then 1x).
 That’s an incredible earning rate for such popular spending categories.

 In addition, the card offers extended-warranty coverage on eligible purchases.
 Amex will match a manufacturer’s warranty of one year or less and extend a manufacturer’s warranty of two to five years by one year.
 Again, a valuable benefit that can really come in handy when you’re making an expensive purchase.